-The scientific breakthroughs offering hope for 2023
+These scientific breakthroughs give us hope for 2023

-From the poetry of AI to nuclear fusion’s holy grail: Scientific breakthroughs offering hope for 2023
+From ChatGPT to diverting asteroids: These scientific breakthroughs give us hope for 2023

-‘Revolutions’ in nuclear fusion and artificial intelligence offer cause for optimism in the New Year, writes Bevan Hurley
+‘Revolutions’ in nuclear fusion and artificial intelligence offer cause for optimism in the new year, writes Bevan Hurley

-After a year in which war ravaged Ukraine, stubbornly high inflation brought the global economy to the brink of recession, a “tripledemic” revived pandemic fears, and limited progress was made on climate change, it would be understandable to approach 2023 with a sense of unease.
+After a year in which war ravaged Ukraine, stubbornly high inflation brought the global economy to the brink of recession, a “tripledemic” revived pandemic fears, and limited progress was made on the climate crisis, it would be understandable to approach 2023 with a sense of unease.

-And yet a series of scientific breakthroughs in 2022 are bringing reasons for optimism for the New Year.
+And yet a series of scientific breakthroughs in 2022 are bringing reasons for optimism for the new year.

 From fusion energy to improved vaccines and organ transplants, an artificial intelligence revolution to diverted asteroids, technologies previously found only in science fiction came to fruition.